Music Entrepreneur Component - Aid to Canadian Music Publishing Firms - Application Guide 2014-2015

 - 5.4 Audit

 - 6. Definitions

 1.1 Objectives of the Music Entrepreneur Component

-The Music Entrepreneur Component (MEC) is one of five components of the Canada Music Fund (CMF).
+The Music Entrepreneur Component (MEC) is one of four components of the Canada Music Fund (CMF).
 It aims to ensure that established Canadian music entrepreneurs contribute to the Canadian musical experience over the long-term via a diverse range of compelling Canadian musical choices, become increasingly competitive at the national and international level, and position themselves for success in a digitized global economy.